librata96/Lung-X-Ray-Prediction-For-Covid-Pneumonia-Normal-Condition/README.md

-# Lung X Ray Prediction for Covid Pneumonia Normal Condition
+# Lung X Ray Prediction for Covid / Pneumonia or Normal Condition

 This Project goals it to predict whether someone has COVID-19 or pneumonia using Convolutinal Neural Network After that, deploy the deep learning model using Streamlit and Hugging Face platform For online usage.